 First of all, the most recommended newspaper for the IAS exam is ‘The Hindu’.
-Along with newspapers, you must also refer to the following for a complete picture of the news that grab headlines and affect the country.
+Along with newspapers, you must also refer to the following for a complete picture of the events that are of national and international importance

 - Yojana Magazine